nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. What is the difference between the stored task list and the displayed task list?
    * The stored task list is the list containing all the tasks you created, whereas the displayed task list is the one shown on your screen.
-   * The stored task list and displayed task list could be different after the filter or find command
+   * The stored task list and displayed task list could be different after the filter or find command.

 -----------------------------------------------------------------------------------------------------------------------------------------------------